bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Move all to external script &amp; use strict" alt="Move all to external script &amp; use strict." />

-Okay, the last step that we need to do is just make our script file and move this stuff over into an external script file.
+<p>Okay, the last step that we need to do is just make our script file and
+move this stuff over into an external script file.
 So let&apos;s do that here.
 Up here I&apos;m going to add <b>script.js</b>.
 And then I&apos;m going to come back here.
 Then I&apos;m going to add my IIFE function parentheses, curly braces, and then one more set of parentheses in a semi colon.
 And then I&apos;m going to come in here and add my <b>use strict</b> directive.
 And then I&apos;m going to grab this entire script.
 Cut that and stick it in here.
 Close that up.
-I&apos;ve got a little short script here.
+I&apos;ve got a little short script here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 131/132. var to const and load script.js (79) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">